lczx/watcher/README.md

 ### Usage

-Enable the overlay and touch the pane over the status bar to start a capture session; now use the new fancy screen capture button to take screenshots.
+If the "Glyph Hacking" mode is selected, enable the overlay and touch the pane over the status bar to start a capture session; now use the fancy screen capture button to take screenshots.

 Long-pressing the capture button switches to browse mode where the captured images are translucently overlaid at the same location they were taken.